ShadowSecurityOfficial/Shadow-Windows/Setup/Build.md

 For those of you wondering why I do not have a CI/CD process for Shadow-Windows here is why:

 NTlite does not allow CLI input and is a GUI only program, for this reason I cannot use NTlite in a CI/CD process

+(After downloading any tool used in the build process I suggest you verify the checksum to make sure the file is not corrupted or tampered.